See BOXED WARNING.

 A careful inquiry should be made concerning previous sensitivities to drugs and other allergens.

-Benzyl Alcohol Toxicity in Pediatric Patients ("Gasping Syndrome")
+Benzyl Alcohol Toxicity in Neonates ("Gasping Syndrome")

 The risk of benzyl alcohol toxicity depends on the quantity administered and the liver and kidneys' capacity to detoxify the chemical.
 Premature and low birth weight infants may be more likely to develop toxicity.